OUR LATEST VIDEOS

 12. Help Others

-Although most Thanksgiving volunteering opportunities are filled, a few still have room—but you'll need to act quickly.
-There are still some slots left to deliver turkey dinners to homebound New Yorkers through God's Love We Deliver on Thanksgiving Day, plus there are plenty of slots open for volunteering in the group's kitchen or on its delivery teams on other days.
-You can also donate online to FeedingNYC's effort, which packs and supplies meals to thousands each Thanksgiving, including local shelters, such as Win, which focuses on homeless women and children, or give $60 to the NYC Common Pantry to supply a full Thanksgiving meal to a family in need.
+Although many Thanksgiving volunteering opportunities are filled, a few still have room—but you'll need to act quickly.
+There are still some slots left to put meal packages together for New York families in need through God's Love We Deliver on Thanksgiving Day, plus there are plenty of slots open for volunteering in the group's kitchen or on its delivery teams on other days.
+You can also donate online to FeedingNYC's effort, which packs and supplies meals to thousands each Thanksgiving, including local shelters and local organizations.
+You can also donate food or money to the NYC Common Pantry to supply families in need with Thanksgiving meals and other necessities.
 Kids also can help you round up your old coats (ask the neighbors across the hall, too!) and drop them off at one of the many New York Cares Coat Drive locations.
 Use your zip code to find the location nearest you.

 This article originally published in November 2009; it is updated annually.